 Aidge demonstration#

 Aidge is a collaborative open source deep learning library optimized for exporting and processing deep learning algorithms on embedded devices.
-With Aidge, one you can create or import a computational graph from popular frameworks, apply modification to its structure, train it and export its architecture to various embedded devices.
+With Aidge, one can create or import a computational graph from popular frameworks, apply modifications to its structure, train it and export its architecture to various embedded devices.
 Aidge provides optimized functions for both inference and training, as well as many custom functionalities for the target device.

 Setting up the notebook#